 For this game design course, you will need basic computer skills and a computer that meets the minimum specifications (see next question).

-Unreal Engine is free to download and use.
+Unreal Engine is free to download and use and is also required for this course.

-At CG Spectrum it is VERY occasionally possible to skip the initial Introduction to Game Design Course and start studying in the 9-month full Game Design Course.
-We HIGHLY recommend that most students do NOT skip the Introduction Term as it covers a tremendous amount of information and skills which will be used throughout the entire program and will require some catching up if skipped.
+At CG Spectrum it is VERY occasionally possible to skip the initial Introduction to Game Design Course and start studying in the 9-month full Game Design Foundations.
+We HIGHLY recommend that most students do NOT skip the Essentials Term as it covers a tremendous amount of information and skills which will be used throughout the entire program and will require some catching up if skipped.

 This introductory course is still incredibly difficult and covers a LOT of material.
 It includes over 25 hours of lecture videos and over a dozen assignments students need to complete.
 ALL of the future course material will build upon this foundation.